team-watchdog/apoc-gardens-wiki/public/markdown/Fruit/avocado.md

 - **Branch Borer:**
   - Cut and burn dead parts of mature trees.
   - Use neem oil as an organic insecticide.
+  - Apply an insecticide such as prozal to nursery plant pots.

 - **Fruit Fly:**
   - Setting pheromone traps for male flies.
-  - Collect and bury or destroy infested fruits.
+  - Collect and destroy infested fruits.
   - Apply paper covering at the tender stage.

 ### Disease Control